vzool/docs/api/reference.md

 ## Object Models

-A list of all objects expected or returned by the system endpoints.
+A list of all system objects expected or returned by Directus endpoints.

 ### Activity Object